duleorlovic/blog/_posts/2016-09-13-ubuntu-working-environment.markdown

 HERE_DOC
 ~~~

+## Cups

-* Simple scan scanner for HP LasetJet MF1212nf MFP does not work if you add
+Simple scan scanner for HP LasetJet MF1212nf MFP does not work if you add
   printer from gui.
 Better is to use:

   ~~~